Carl Ulrich von Donop

 Date of Birth - DeathJanuary 1, 1732 - October 25, 1777

-Carl Ulrich von Donop was a Hessian colonel who served with the British Army during the American Revolution.
-Born into a noble family in Hesse-Kassel (Germany) in 1732, Donop served during the Seven Years’ War and was rewarded with command of four battalions at the start of the Revolutionary War.
-Landing on Long Island in August 1776, he participated in the battles of Brooklyn Heights, Harlem Heights and White Plains.
-In December 1776, Donop was made de facto commander of the British garrisons in New Jersey, answering to British Major General James Grant.
-With Colonel Johann Rall in command of the garrison at Trenton, Donop sought to bivouac his forces to the south.
-In a series of skirmishes in Burlington County, Donop pulled his brigade of 2,400 troops into Mount Holly and encamped there for Christmas.
-Apparently wounded and in the care of ‘beautiful young widow,’ the colonel did not budge and was too far removed to reinforce Rall when Gen. George Washington attacked Trenton on December 26.
+He landed on Long Island in August 1776, where he participated in the battles of Brooklyn Heights, Harlem Heights and White Plains.
+In December 1776, von Donop was made de facto commander of the British garrisons in New Jersey, answering to British Major General James Grant.
+With Colonel Johann Rall in command of the garrison at Trenton, von Donop sought to temporarily move his forces to southern New Jersey.
+In a series of skirmishes in Burlington County, von Donop pulled his brigade of 2,400 troops into Mount Holly, encamping there for Christmas.
+Apparently wounded and in the care of a “beautiful young widow,” the colonel did not budge and was too far removed to reinforce Rall when George Washington attacked Trenton on December 26.

-By many accounts of his contemporaries, Donop was an ambitious officer with plans to stay in America after the war was won.
+By many accounts of his contemporaries, von Donop was an ambitious officer with plans to stay in America after the war was won.
 He was not well-liked by his subordinates, and many, including Captain Johann Ewald, blamed him personally for the loss of Trenton.